Network Management Disclosure

 C. Network Security Measures

-Spectrum actively seeks to address the threats posed by harmful and unwanted traffic and thus to protect the security and integrity of its network and its customers.
-Indeed malicious software (often referred to as “malware”) such as viruses, worms, spyware, and distributed denial of service (“DoS”) attacks not only can adversely affect the network, but also can result in harm to customers’ computers and the quality of the service they receive, compromise their data, and harm third parties as well.
+Spectrum actively seeks to address the threats posed by harmful and unwanted traffic and thus to protect the security and integrity of its network and its clients.
+Indeed malicious software (often referred to as “malware”) such as viruses, worms, spyware, and distributed denial of service (“DoS”) attacks not only can adversely affect the network, but also can result in harm to clients’ computers and the quality of the service they receive, compromise their data, and harm third parties as well.
 Unwanted communications such as spam can lead to similar problems.

 All inbound e-mail is scanned for viruses, and messages found to contain viruses are discarded.
 In addition, to reduce spam, Spectrum limits outbound e-mails to a set number of messages a day and checks all inbound e-mail against a series of reputation services in order to identify and block known spammers, consistent with common industry practices.
 All inbound e-mail is spam-scanned, and messages tagged as spam are deposited in a special spam folder, accessible by webmail.

-In addition, Spectrum employs certain practices on a case-by-case and as-needed basis to protect its network and its customers against distributed Denial of Service (“DDOS”) attacks.
+In addition, Spectrum employs certain practices on a case-by-case and as-needed basis to protect its network and its clients against distributed Denial of Service (“DDOS”) attacks.
 These practices (which could include limiting traffic to DNS and DHCP servers) could be triggered if Spectrum detects traffic levels that significantly exceed certain baselines; the applicable thresholds are not disclosed here, in order to ensure that these security practices remain effective and cannot be deliberately circumvented.
-Further, in accordance with common industry practices (and in response to demonstrated harms), Spectrum may on occasion and for limited periods of time inhibit certain Internet ports that are commonly misused to harm networks, although this in no way prevents any Spectrum customer or broadband Internet access user from accessing lawful Internet content.
+Further, in accordance with common industry practices (and in response to demonstrated harms), Spectrum may on occasion and for limited periods of time inhibit certain Internet ports that are commonly misused to harm networks, although this in no way prevents any Spectrum client or broadband Internet access user from accessing lawful Internet content.

 D. Application-Specific Behavior